ttldtor/pgasio/README.md

 ### Testing pgasio

-Travis is used to test Boost libraries from 1.60.0 to 1.64.0 together with clang 4.0 and gcc.
+Travis is used to test Boost libraries from 1.60.0 to 1.64.0 together with clang 4.0.1 and gcc 6.3.0.
+Most development is done on Ubuntu with clang 4.0.0 and gcc 6.3.0.

 ## Using pgasio